My Trainer Keeps Complaining That I Sit In A Forked Seat. How Can I Correct This?

 If you don't know where your seat bones are, do this: Sit on a hard flat surface, like a coffee table.
 Flatten your lower back by rolling your pelvis under you, and then arch your back by sticking your bottom out behind you.
 As you do this, you will alternately find yourself sitting on your back pockets (as you flatten your back), then on your seat bones (as you relax your back), then on your crotch (as you arch your back).
 Do this a few times until you are very certain when you are sitting on your seat bones.
 That is a balance, flexible seat, and it is how you should be sitting in the saddle.

-For more in-depth info, see Why It Hurts to Sit in Your Dressage Saddle
+Why It Hurts to Sit in Your Saddle

 Happy riding!